-It is wise to place the professional acknowledgements first, as there is a certain political aspect to keep in mind when writing.
+It is wise to place the professional acknowledgements first.
 Though there is no set rule, the standard order is to move from most formal to least:

 funders → supervisors → other academics → colleagues → family and friends

-Usually, you should only mention those who were directly involved, but if you feel your high school physics professor was a great inspiration on the path to your current research you can include such an exception.
+Usually, you should only mention those who directly supported you during your dissertation — but if you feel your high school physics professor was a great inspiration on the path to your current research, you can include such an exception.

 For some acknowledgements, you may wish to keep it simple and say only “thank you.”
-For others, you might like to outline exactly how they helped you, as this is more meaningful.
+For others, you might like to outline exactly how they helped you.

 It is important not to overlook anybody, particularly those in the professional sphere, who may have helped you along the way.

-You must mention the members of academia and funders who contributed to your research.
+You should mention the members of academia and funders who contributed to your research.
 This might include:

 - funding bodies